systemd/mkosi/README.md

 Please note, that the python module exists solely for the usage of the mkosi binary and is not to be considered a public API.

-## kernel-install plugin
+## kernel-install plugins

-mkosi can also be used as a kernel-install plugin to build initrds.
+mkosi can also be used as a kernel-install plugin to build initrds and addons.
+It is recommended to use only one of these two plugins at a given time.

+## UKI plugin
 To enable this feature, install `kernel-install/50-mkosi.install` into `/usr/lib/kernel/install.d`.
 Extra distro configuration for the initrd can be configured in `/usr/lib/mkosi-initrd`.
 Users can add their own customizations in `/etc/mkosi-initrd`.
+A full self-contained UKI will be built and installed.

-Once installed, the mkosi plugin can be enabled by writing `initrd_generator=mkosi-initrd` to `/usr/lib/kernel/install.conf` or to `/etc/kernel/install.conf`.
+Once installed, the mkosi plugin can be enabled by writing `initrd_generator=mkosi-initrd` and `layout=uki` to `/usr/lib/kernel/install.conf` or to `/etc/kernel/install.conf`.

+## Addon plugin
+To enable this feature, install `kernel-install/51-mkosi-addon.install` into `/usr/lib/kernel/install.d`.
+Extra distro configuration for the addon can be configured in `/usr/lib/mkosi-addon`.
+Users can add their own customizations in `/etc/mkosi-addon` and `/run/mkosi-addon`.
+Note that unless at least one of the last two directories are present, the plugin will not operate.

+This plugin is useful to enhance a vendor-provided UKI with local-only modifications.

 # Hacking on mkosi